LearningRegistry/LearningRegistry/docs/spec/Publish_Services/index.rst

 Publish services are used to push resource data into the network.
 They are used by external publishing edge nodes.
-All resource data publishing services SHALL `apply filters <https://docs.google.com/a/learningregistry.org/document/d/1p-6XFb_eBlVYiGb9fZYtcQ4Z363rjysgS2PiZLXzAyY/edit?hl=en_US#heading=h.tph0s9vmrwxu>`_ if present to restrict the resource data that is published to the node.
+All resource data publishing services SHALL :ref:`apply filters <Resource Data Filtering>` if present to restrict the resource data that is published to the node.
-All resource data publishing services SHALL `apply validation <https://docs.google.com/a/learningregistry.org/document/d/1p-6XFb_eBlVYiGb9fZYtcQ4Z363rjysgS2PiZLXzAyY/edit?hl=en_US#heading=h.rw8jrb-9tha8>`_ to restrict the resource data that is published to the node.
+All resource data publishing services SHALL :ref:`apply validation <Resource Data Validation and Publication>` to restrict the resource data that is published to the node.
 The validation process MAY also provide local updates to the resource document prior to it being published.
 Any resource data publishing service MAY reject any resource data for any reason: